 7. Another Good Guitar For Beginners Is The Yamaha FA-100 Dreadnought Acoustic Guitar Bundle

 For beginners, bundles are oftentimes a great starting point when selecting their first musical investment.
-The Fender FA-100 Dreadnought Acoustic Guitar Bundle is simply a bargain, costing just $149.99 on Amazon.
+The Fender FA-100 Dreadnought Acoustic Guitar Bundle is simply a bargain.

 With this bundle you will receive a gig bag to keep your guitar protected, strings, 3 medium gauge picks, a strap, and a tuner.
 The guitar has a beautiful laminated finish with a satisfying shine glinting off of the head stock.